Table of Contents

 You will also want to tie a piece of dental floss around the umbilical cord about an inch from the puppy’s belly and then cut the cord on the side of the dental floss that is furthest from the puppy’s belly.

 If it sounds like you should be intimidated by the process – don't be.
-Read this guide a few times, and if needed, maybe browse through the above mentioned book.
-Once you know what to expect, the process is actually pretty quick and easy to go through.
+Read this guide a few times, and if needed, maybe browse through the above-mentioned book.

 3rd Stage of Labor

 The third stage of labor takes place when all of the puppies have been born and the mother dog’s uterus contracts completely.

 It can be disconcerting if you are not expecting it, but it is completely normal.

-Complications During Dog Pregnancy and Labor
+Problems During Dog Pregnancy and Labor

 Your research doesn't stop after studying up on what to feed your pregnant dog and the labor process for canines, so here are some pointers in case things go awry with your pregnant dog.

 That's why it is best to work closely with a veterinarian during the process.
 They can keep an eye on your dog and her puppies throughout the gestation period, and they'll be available during the birth if any complications should arise.

 However, a vet does not need to be present if you're confident in doing this yourself.